 In 2005, two lawsuits were filed in the EDNY purporting to be nationwide class actions on behalf of all consumers and third-party payors, excluding governmental entities, which have made or will make payments for their members or insured patients being prescribed Zyprexa.
-These actions were consolidated into a single lawsuit, brought under certain state consumer protection statutes, the federal civil RICO statute, and common law theories, seeking a refund of the cost of Zyprexa, treble damages, punitive damages, and attorneys' fees.
+These actions were consolidated into a single lawsuit, brought under certain state consumer-protection statutes, the federal civil RICO statute, and common law theories, seeking a refund of the cost of Zyprexa, treble damages, punitive damages, and attorneys' fees.
 Two additional lawsuits were filed in the EDNY in 2006 on similar grounds.
 As with the product liability suits, these lawsuits allege that we inadequately tested for and warned about side effects of Zyprexa and improperly promoted the drug.
 In September 2008, Judge Weinstein certified a class consisting of third-party payors, excluding governmental entities and individual consumers, and denied our motion for summary judgment.
 In September 2010, both decisions were reversed by the Second Circuit Court of Appeals, which found that the case cannot proceed as a class action and entered a judgment in our favor on plaintiffs' overpricing claim.
-Plaintiffs are seeking review of this decision by the U.S. Supreme Court.
-An unfavorable outcome in this case could have a material adverse impact on our consolidated results of operations, liquidity, and financial position.
+Plaintiffs sought review of this decision by the U.S. Supreme Court, which has denied plaintiffs' request for review.
+The case has now been remanded back to Judge Weinstein for further proceedings on potential individual third-party payor claims.